-Every year, Chamonix hosts the Climbing World Cup during which the finest speed and technical climbers descend on the resort for three days of astonishing artificial climbing wall action.
+Every year, Chamonix hosts the Climbing World Cup during as some of the best climbers in the world descend on the resort for three days of fantastic climbing action.

-Organised by the FFME (French Federation for Climbing and Mountaineering) and the Chamonix Club des Sports, the event is held at the running track near the MBC, where a “Climbing Village” of around 20 exhibitors springs up at the base of the two specially built climbing walls and a big screen.
-Standing at approximately 15m high and 6m wide, one wall is built for speed climbing and the other is built for technical difficulty, each giving two climbing 'lanes' 3m wide.
+Organised by the FFME (French Federation for Climbing and Mountaineering) and the Chamonix Club des Sports, the event is held at Place du Mont Blanc, where a “Climbing Village” of around 20 exhibitors springs up at the base of the two specially built climbing walls and a big screen.
+Standing at approximately 15m high and 6m wide, one wall is built for speed climbing and the other is built for lead climbing, each giving two climbing 'lanes' 3m wide.

-Over the three days, heats and finals are held to find the best male and female climbers in both the speed and technical difficulty disciplines.
-As the name suggests, the speed champion is the person who makes it to the top of the vertical climbing wall in the quickest time, but be warned, blink and you may miss them!
-Those that make the winners podium can complete the climb in around 7 seconds!!
+Over the three days, heats and finals are held to find the best male and female climbers in both the speed and lead disciplines.
+As the name suggests, the speed champion is the person who makes it to the top of the vertical climbing wall in the quickest time, but be warned, blink and you may miss them.
+Those that make the winners podium can complete the climb in under six seconds.

 Competitors come from all around the globe for the event although there is always a heavy presence from China in the speed climbing and the Austrians and Eastern Europeans seem to have a stronghold on the technical discipline.
 There are also competitions for junior climbers during the championships although a number of the competitors in the main adult events are still well within their teens.